What is Customer Experience Strategy?

 Understand the How

-Once you have identified your customers, it is time to identify their true problem.
-Not the problem you think they have, not the one the media talks about.
-Their actual problem.
+Once you have identified your customers and what they want, it is time to identify their true problems.
+Not the problem you think your customers have, not the one the media talks about.
+Your customer’s actual problem.
 Everyone is facing a challenge.

 Your brand is your culture and principles that guide your behaviors with the client.
 Are you selling a self-service, seamless experience or exclusive, guided/curated experience?
 Is your strength technology or something else?
 Is your opportunity in the technology space or the people space?
 Only you know the answer to these questions.